Introduction

 In object-oriented programming, the building blocks are objects and classes.
 When a class collaborates with other classes, these collaborators are called dependencies.
 Managing these dependencies effectively—especially when they involve side effects like database access, HTTP calls, or file I/O—is crucial for building testable, maintainable applications.

-This introduction presents four progressive solutions to the dependency problem:
+This introduction presents five progressive solutions to the dependency problem:

 –